Deep inside the caverns of Southern Oregon

 Feeling his way through uncharted caverns and passageways, Davidson found a chilly stream.
 He followed the water and gradually crawled his way back to daylight.
 Bruno did the same.

-Elijah Davidson had accidently discovered what is today known as the Oregon Caves National Monument, a collection of chambers and passages that experts estimate are 3 to 5 million years old.
+Elijah Davidson had accidentally discovered what is today known as the Oregon Caves National Monument, a collection of chambers and passages that experts estimate are 3 to 5 million years old.

 That dark hole in the side of a mountain is now the entrance to a geologic wonderland for countless visitors between March and Thanksgiving each year.